sta279-f25/sta279-f25.github.io/resources/rstudio_server.md

 Your session should be initialized in the working directory `/deac/sta/classes/sta279/USERNAME` on the cluster.
 This working directory is a folder which will store all of the classwork you do on the DEAC cluster for this course.
 In the `Files` pane of RStudio, you should see a list of files in your working directory (if this is the first time logging on, the directory may still be empty).

-Most of the coding work you do in this course will be submitted through GitHub (see the next section), so typically you shouldn't need to move files between the RStudio Server and your local computer.
+Most of the coding work you do in this course will be submitted through GitHub, so typically you shouldn't need to move files between the RStudio Server and your local computer.
 If you do, however, then you can **upload** files with the `Upload` button on the files tab:

 <img src="https://sta279-f25.github.io/resources/deac_cluster_instruction_pictures/deac_cluster_files_tab.png" width="60%"/>